ruanorz/memoryleakexample/README.md

 8. Setting the V8flags in the config for IOS (on the V8 Runtime https://github.com/NativeScript/ns-v8ios-runtime)

-9. Navigating with the clearHistory flag set to truw and navigateBack method = same result
+9. Navigating with the clearHistory flag (set to true) and navigateBack method = same result

 10. Tested on simulators and real iPhones. (iOS 12.4.8, iOS 13.1, 13.3.1)